mrshetab/ROBUSfT_fullCPU/README.md

 ROBUSFT is a ready-to-use C++ library for monocular real-time 3D shape tracking of isometrically deforming objects.
 ROBUSFT forms a template from a deforming object and uses that to infer the deformation of the object in an input image (or a series of input images in a video).
 Each frame is processed independently.
 This makes ROBUSfT wide-baseline and resistant against losing the object in the video.
 This library is a full CPU version of the original [ROBUSfT](https://github.com/mrshetab/ROBUSfT) which is a CPU-GPU library.
-The original ROBUSfT is capable of tracking deformable objects up to 30fps while this speed is up to 20fps for this full CPU version.
+The original ROBUSfT is capable of tracking deformable objects up to 30fps on a Dell laptop with an Intel Core i7 2.60GHz CPU and a Quadro T1000 GPU.
+This speed is up to 20fps for this full CPU version.

 ## Dependencies